 Capstone Institute trained processors are better organized because they are taught a systematic way of problem-solving and how they’re going to address any problems which could arise in the future which could stop their loan from closing on time.

 Capstone processors don’t have to rely on computer software to perform their jobs.
 Every processor who receives their certificate understands how to calculate every number and formula within a mortgage application, with only a basic financial calculator.

 Our structured training prepares processors to perform their duties and responsibilities, quickly and with minimal management supervision.

 Our training covers every job skill a new processor needs to understand.
 As a new conventional loan processor, your duties, skills and technical knowledge are held to a higher standard than a loan originator.

-Why ?
+Why?
 Because it will be your responsibility to ensure that every statement of fact that the borrower has made on their mortgage application correctly reflects the borrower’s true identity, employment history, verifiable income, and all their assets and liabilities.
-As part of this training you’ll be processing a full loan files from start to finish.
+As part of this training, you’ll be processing full loan files from start to finish.

 Additionally, you’ll need to ensure your loan originators always stay in compliance with all state and federal lending laws, rules and guidelines or your loan will never be approved.

 How To Complete The Fees WorkSheet & Loan Estimate